castacks/AirStack/docs/about.md

 # About

-This stack is built by the AirLab at Carnegie Mellon University's Robotics Institute.
-Our main site is [https://theairlab.org](https://theairlab.org).
+This stack is built and maintained by the [AirLab](https://theairlab.org) at Carnegie Mellon University's Robotics Institute.

-The stack is maintained by Andrew Jong and John Keller.
+# License
+Not sure yet but probably Apache 2.0 or MIT for the open source parts.